yhuangsh/cicd/README.md

 - commit the dockerfile into github
 - keep the files for building dev container image in a separate project (eg: cicd)
 - set up dockerhub to link to the github project hosting the dockerfiles
-- manual create "v.." tag using github's release interface
+- manually create "v.." re;ease tag using github's release interface
-- manual trigger: dockerhub
+- manually trigger: dockerhub image build
   - "master" build always tagged "latest".
   - "v.." tagged builds always tagged as "v.."
+- manual trigger (not using webhooks) for two reasons
+  - not expect to update dev container image frequently
+  - dockerhub respond to every git push event leading to unnecessary builds if some other parts of the cicd project changed (document or another image's dockerfile)

 ## Human: developer work flow: code, test, commit
 - decide on which "v.." tagged dev container to use